Model-based Analysis and Specification of Functional Requirements and Tests for Complex Automotive Systems: Model-based Analysis and Specification of Functional Requirements and Tests

-As result of the proposed approach, we iteratively add artifacts (a.o., test-cases, test-results, test scenarios, requirements) to our central system model, where the individual modeling activities are supported by the views and viewpoints introduced in Sect. \ref{sect:viewpoints}, and the single artifacts are related to each other according to the ontology introduced in \ref{sect:ontology}.
+As result of the proposed approach, we iteratively add artifacts (a.o., test cases, test results, test scenarios, requirements) to our central system model, where the individual modeling activities are supported by the views and viewpoints introduced in Sect. \ref{sect:viewpoints}, and the single artifacts are related to each other according to the ontology introduced in \ref{sect:ontology}.
 As a key result of our approach, this allows us to derive complete and consistent requirements and test specification from the system model as shown in Fig. \ref{fig:testCaseSpecification} and Fig. \ref{fig:testGoalSpecification}.